niazahamd89/VisualCent/README.md

-## VisualCent: Visual Human Analysis using Dynamic Centroid Representation
+## VisualCent: Visual Human Analysis using Dynamic Centroid Representation (Code Will Be Soon Available)

 #### IEEE FG 2025